 If you find that you can’t sleep or experience insomnia symptoms, it is important to exclude any serious causes, so it is recommended to seek professional medical advice.
 In certain cases, medication can cause insomnia.
 For example medication taken for high blood pressure, heart disease, birth control, asthma or depression, may cause insomnia and a concern that you can’t sleep.

-Listen to my hypnosis to sleep deeply YouTube audio.
+Download today my hypnosis to sleep deeply audio.

 Psychological struggles can make it difficult to fall asleep.
 People with depression many wonder how to fall asleep with such an active mind with constant worries or unhelpful thoughts.
 Changes in mood or hormone levels can also bring about feelings of depression and sleeping problems.
 Check and notice your mood and simply ask yourself, ‘Do I feel depressed?’
 Often this simple question will be a good way to initially assess whether you are indeed feeling depressed.